BMW Trans Failsafe Prog

 TRANS FAILSAFE PROG is a default setting for a BMW auto transmission when the Engine Control Unit (ECU) detects a transmission problem.
 It could be a serious problem or something as simple as a discharged battery.

-TRANS FAILSAFE PROG is a BMW function that only affects vehicles with automatic transmission.
+TRANS FAILSAFE PROG is a BMW function that only affects vehicles with automatic transmissions.
 It may also be referred to as failsafe mode, fault mode, default mode, and limp mode.

 Failsafe mode is designed to protect the transmission.
 When the ECU determines a glitch or problem that can cause transmission damage, it forces the transmission to stay in one gear, typically 3rd or 4th (not shift), to allow you to drive home or to an auto repair shop.